Jason Puncheon

-Following his goal against Everton on his Blackpool debut, he has scored in all of the top four divisions of English league football, scoring for Barnet in League Two, Milton Keynes Dons and Southampton in League One, Millwall in the Championship and Blackpool, Southampton and Crystal Palace in the Premier League.
+Following his goal against Everton on his Blackpool debut, Puncheon has scored in all of the top four divisions of English league football, scoring for Barnet in League Two, Milton Keynes Dons and Southampton in League One, Millwall in the Championship and Blackpool, Southampton and Crystal Palace in the Premier League.
+He has also scored in an FA Cup Final, opening the scoring in the 2016 final for Crystal Palace as they eventually lost to Manchester United.